-Learning strategy: eight steps to removing the ‘fear factor’
+Learning strategy: eight steps to removing the ‘fear factor’by

-Creating a five-year strategy can fill learning professionals with dread, but it doesn’t have to be this way.
+Creating a multi-year strategy can fill learning professionals with dread, but it doesn’t have to be this way.
 Here are some quick hints and tips that can help.

-The word ‘strategy’ can sometimes bring a wave of fear, but strategy is merely the job of scoping out the future, in terms of the ‘why’, ‘what’ and ‘how’ of the next five years.
+The word ‘strategy’ can sometimes bring a wave of fear, but strategy is merely the job of scoping out the future, in terms of the ‘why’, ‘what’ and ‘how’ over a particular timescale.
 Putting it this way makes the task a little more appealing and enables you to focus on what’s really important, i.e. the approach you take to deliver impactful results the business desires.

 It’s very easy to come in and dismiss everything and believe in the rhetoric of a ‘silver bullet’ solution, but let me tell you, there isn’t one.